 - Expand to other projects.

-The complete system is available as open-source runbooks:
+The complete system is available as open-source Agent Skills (formerly runbooks):

-- context-lifecycle.md — the tiered context architecture with templates and migration guides
+- synthesis-context-lifecycle — the tiered context architecture with templates and migration guides

 Evolution